-2.1 Interference from Other 802.11 Sources
+A. Interference from Other 802.11 Sources

 One of the WMN objectives is to wider the coverage range of current wireless network without scarifying the throughput and channel capacity.
 Another objective of WMN is to provide non-line of sight (NLOS) link between nodes without direct line of sight (LOS) connectivity.
 In order to achieve all the objectives, the mesh-style multi-hopping with less interference between the communicating nodes is required [4].
 However there are lots of 802.11 sources that operate at 2.4GHz band or ISM band that can interfere with the mesh AP frequency channel.
 Furthermore in ISM band, there are only 3 non-overlapping frequency channels that available for the user.
 So there will be high possibility of the co-channel interference to be occurred at this frequency channel.
 Once the frequency channels of the nodes interfere to each other, packet could be lost from other 802.11 senders on the same channel or from overlapping channels.
 These packets might be data or the periodic 802.11 beacons.
 Data traffic can be burst while beacons would likely maintain a relatively steady rate.
 Generally speaking when the non-intentional interferers such as Bluetooth nodes and microwave ovens transmit in the same band and in the same area, they typically emit signals whose structure is very different compared to the desired signal.
-They may transmit their signal while a desired transmission is in progress and leading to damage packets that need to re-transmit.
+They may transmit their signal while a desired transmission is in progress and leading to damage packets that need to retransmit.
 This scenario indirectly will impair the wireless network throughput.

-2.2 Multipath Fading
+B. Multipath Fading

 The multipath fading phenomenon can lead to the intersymbol interference.
 It is occur when the desired signal arrives at the intended node through multipath or several different paths [4].
 Multipath is caused by object that can affect the direct wave propagation to be deviated from its origin path.
 The physics that cause multipath signals are quite complex and described statistically by an appropriate model.
 However they can be described through the basic propagation mechanisms which are reflection, diffraction and scattering phenomena.
-Normally for indoor environment, objects always have a certain thickness.
+Normally for indoor environment, objects always have a certain thickness, as shown in Figure 2.
 In addition, they also introduce losses.
 Generally, when a ray in air illuminates an object, a reflected ray and a refracted ray are produced in the upper and lower areas of the space, respectively.
 The reflected rays can be considered to be the rays coming from the mirror image of the object.
-If the thickness of the wall is larger, the refracted ray may be too weak to be considered in the calculation.
+The refracted ray, in the lower area of the space, is parallel to the incident ray, but it has a deviation, Δd , as shown in Figure 2: